Tommertom/ng2domoticz/README.md

 * Using `refreshDomoticz()` you can force a refresh of all data being observed
 * When you want to stop the service from working, do a `doneDomoticzService()`.

+Please note, the service emits one value per device/scene/plan, and the full set when you get the observer and will continue so until the service is stopped or the app killed.
+This means the stream is hot from the start, will send initial data whenever you get the Observable and will only do a `complete()` when explicitly ended.
+The latter means that some of the RxJS operators (e.g. `toArray()`) won't give any results until the service is stopped.

 There are a number of of methods in the service you can use to send actions to Domoticz:
 ```
 toggleDevice(idx: string)